diniamo/no_decorations_when_only/README.md

 1. Clone the repository with `git clone https://github.com/diniamo/no_decorations_when_only.git`
 2. Run `cargo build --release` in the project root
 3. Run the binary (found at `target/release/no_decorations_when_only`) with `exec-once`

+## Known issues

+- The program will break when the Hyprland configuration is reloaded, since the event for that hasn't been added to Hyprland-rs.
+You can fix this by either restarting the program, or updating (going to the other state and back) your workspaces.
+- There is a crash that happens sometimes, but I have no idea how to reproduce it.